Frank Speck: Early life and education

 Frank Gouldsmith Speck, son of Frank G. and Hattie Speck, was raised in urban settings (in Brooklyn, New York and Hackensack, New Jersey), with occasional summer family sojourns to rural Connecticut.
 He had two siblings: a sister, Gladys H. (8 years younger), and brother Reinhard S. (9 years younger).
 The Speck family was well-to-do, with live-in servants that included a German woman, Anna Muller, and a mixed Native American/African American woman, Gussie Giles from South Carolina.
-Around 1910, Frank married Florence Insley, from Rockland, New York, and they raised three children: Frank S., Alberta R., and Virgina C. Speck.
+Around 1910, Frank married Florence Insley, from Rockland, New York, and they raised three children: Frank S., Alberta R., and Virginia C. Speck.
 The family lived in Swarthmore, Pennsylvania, also keeping a summer home near Gloucester, Massachusetts.

 As a young man, Frank developed an affinity for forests and swamps and wild landscapes, and for the Native people who lived in these locales.
 These interests inspired him to pursue anthropological studies.
 He was accepted into Columbia University in 1899.
 After working closely with professor and linguist John Dyneley Prince, who encouraged his interests in Native American Indian language and culture, he was introduced to anthropologist Franz Boas.

 Around 1900, during a summer camping trip to Fort Shantok, Connecticut, while on break from Columbia.
 Speck was surprised to encounter a group of Mohegan Indian young men about his own age.
 Burrill Fielding, Jerome Roscoe Skeesucks, and Edwin Fowler introduced him to about 80 other members of their tribe living in Uncasville, near Fort Shantok, in Mohegan, Connecticut.
 Speck took a particular interest in Fidelia Fielding, an elderly widow who (unlike most of her neighbors) still fluently spoke the Mohegan Pequot language.
 Modern sources suggest that Speck was raised by Fidelia, but there is no evidence in Mohegan tribal records to support this notion.
 There is, however, no question that Speck's "interests in literature, natural history and Native American linguistics" were inspired by his early encounters with Mohegan people.

 At Columbia University, Speck found his direction for life study as an anthropological ethnographer.
 He received his BA from Columbia in 1904, and proceeded to initiate fieldwork among the Yuchi Indians, receiving his M.A. in 1905.
 From 1905 to 1908, he continued his work on Yuchi data, receiving his Ph.D. from the University of Pennsylvania (1908), with his dissertation supervised by Boas.
 This ethnography focused on the Yuchi people of Oklahoma, among whom he worked in 1904, 1905, and 1908.